marmiskarian/AdSmart/README.md

 ## How to use it
 To use AdSmart, you need to install the required dependencies and run the main script.
 You can also use the web interface to interact with the project.
+(The website will be deployed soon.)

 ### *Installation*